emboiko/Fridge-Magnets/readme.md

 - **Direct DOM Manipulation**: Optimized resize operations
 - **Animated GIF Frame-Skipping**: GIF animations only advance frames when magnets are visible in the viewport, saving CPU cycles for off-screen animated sprites

+Note: Primarily tested on Brave Browser / Chromium-based browsers.
+Brave seems to be noticeably more performant than others, especially on mobile devices.

 ## Security

 - **Rate Limiting**: